pnp/powerplatform-samples/.github/contributing.md

 If the sample you wish to contribute is stored in your own GitHub repository, you can use the following steps to merge it with this repository:

-* Fork the `sp-dev-fx-webparts` repository from GitHub
+* Fork the `powerplatform-samples` repository from GitHub
 * Create a local git repository

     ```shell
-    md sp-dev-fx-webparts
+    md powerplatform-samples
-    cd sp-dev-fx-webparts
+    cd powerplatform-samples
     git init
     ```

-* Pull your forked copy of `sp-dev-fx-webparts` into your local repository
+* Pull your forked copy of `powerplatform-samples` into your local repository

     ```shell
-    git remote add origin https://github.com/yourgitaccount/sp-dev-fx-webparts.git
+    git remote add origin https://github.com/yourgitaccount/powerplatform-samples.git
     git pull origin master
     ```

-* Pull your other project from GitHub into the `samples` folder of your local copy of `sp-dev-fx-webparts`
+* Pull your other project from GitHub into the `samples` folder of your local copy of `powerplatform-samples`

     ```shell
     git subtree add --prefix=samples/projectname https://github.com/yourgitaccount/projectname.git master